vladdoster/py-google-chrome-utils/README.md

 ## License

 Copyright © 2020 Vlad Doster.
-This program is released under the ISC license, which you can find in the file LICENSE.md.
+This program is released under the ISC license, which you can find in the file [LICENSE](LICENSE).